pingswept/me30-website/content/notes/KB2040-programming.md

 The most common problem with microcontrollers is difficulty communicating between the computer and the microcontroller.
 You might see messages like "Circuit Python device not connected."

-In this case, you should hold down the BOOTSEL button while pressing and releasing the RESET button, to make sure your computer sees the Feather's CIRCUITPY drive.
+In this case, you should hold down the BOOTSEL button while pressing and releasing the RESET button, to make sure your computer sees the KB2040's CIRCUITPY drive.

 You can also try unplugging the KB2040 and plugging it in again and restarting the Mu Editor.